Wimmics/zoomathia/README.md

 ## Dependencies

-The script only works on Windows due to strong optimisation only available on windows32com API.
+The script works on Windows, using windows32com API.

 ```python
 pip install pandas